Menus/Now and Next

 Two menus from BBC Choice from 1999, the first being of the type which appeared with music for around half-an-hour before the start of programmes, the second from BBC Choice Wales.
 Also shown here is a menu of just two programmes at the end of a trailer on BBC Knowledge, and a menu from the Learning Zone on BBC2.

-BBC2 introduced now/next/later menus as part of its presentation revamp in November 2001.
+BBC2 introduced now/next/later menus to accompany the launch of the personality 2 idents in November 2001.
 Also shown here is a menu announcing schedule changes on BBC2 in March 2002, and a now/next caption from BBC 2W, the Welsh digital-only opt-out of BBC2 which effectively replaced BBC Choice Wales in November 2001.

-A later style of now/next caption from the personality '2's era.
-At the channel's next update in February 2007, a new style of caption was introduced, with two variants shown here - the first featuring one of the idents seen through the '2', the other which used clips of the featured programmes.
+A later style of now/next caption from the personality 2s era.
+At the channel's next update in February 2007, new styles of captions were introduced, echoing the Window on the World idents.
+Two variants are shown here - the first featuring one of the idents seen through the '2', the other which used clips of the featured programmes.

 An early menu from BBC3 in February 2003, and now/next/later captions from January 2007 and February 2008 - these were sometimes used in place of idents.